 \textbf{Construct validity.} A potential threat to validity is related to our evaluation metrics, which are standard across the literature.
 We use these metrics to make a fair comparison amongst framework/algorithms under identical circumstances.
 We discussed some of their limitations and how they can be interpreted in Sections \ref{sec:REINFORCEMENT LEARNING FOR GAME TESTING} and \ref{sec:Reinforcement Learning for Test case prioritization}.

-\textbf{External validity.} Since our goal is to compare DRL frameworks and their pre-implemented algorithms for SE testing tasks, a potential limitation is the choice of the testing tasks for comparing frameworks.
+\textbf{External validity.} Since our goal is to compare DRL frameworks and their implemented algorithms for SE testing tasks, a potential limitation is the choice of the testing tasks for comparing frameworks.
 We address this threat by choosing game testing and test case prioritization problems that are totally different in SE testing to achieve enough diversity.
-While test case prioritization focuses on optimizing order of test cases, one needs to find bugs in the game testing as early as possible.
-The results we found on the two studied problems might mitigate this threat as we consistently found some algorithms performing similar among the frameworks.
-For example the A2C algorithm had good performance whether applying on the game testing problem or test case prioritization problem.
+While test case prioritization focuses on optimizing the order of test cases, one needs to find bugs in the game testing as early as possible.
+The results we found on the two studied problems might mitigate this threat as we consistently found some algorithms performing similarly among the frameworks.
+For example, the A2C algorithm had good performance whether applied to the game testing problem or test case prioritization problem.

-\textbf{Reliability validity.} To allow other researchers to replicate or build on our research, we provide a detailed replication package\footnote{\url{https://github.com/npaulinastevia/drl_se}} including the code and obtained results.
+\textbf{Reliability validity.} To allow other researchers to replicate or build on our research, we provide a detailed replication package \cite{replication-package} including the code and obtained results.